Ranger-4297/YAGPDB-ccs/README.md

 I appreciate every fork and star and those who use my commands!

-If you'd like to help test with commands and be the first to know when new releases will be coming, consider joining the server below https://discord.gg/bbvzRgQvB7
+If you'd like to help test with commands and be the first to know when new releases will be coming, consider joining the server below<br />
+https://discord.gg/bbvzRgQvB7

 ## License